MohammadHamdy95/prayertime/README.md

 Prerequisites
 1. You must have gradle installed
-2. You need to have your headless setup login automatically, for some reason, speaker don't work if you are not logged in:
+2. You need to have your headless setup login automatically, for some reason, speakers don't work if you are not logged into a user.
+This is pretty annoying as a headless user but this is how you do it:
    try:
   sudo nano /lib/systemd/system/getty@.service
   And change: